Brijeshkrishna/exponential-converter/README.md

     If the number is { 652.22e+05 } It equivalent to =>> 652.22*(10**(-05)) =>> 652.22*0.00001 =>> 0.0065222 .

     BUT in python after 4 decimal points it changes to Exponential form.It means if u calculate 51/100000 it shows 0.00051 but 51/100000 is 5.1e-05. therefor it difficult to convert .
-IN  Exponential-converter it split's the number ,then convert ,then change to string
+IN  Exponential-converter it split's the number ,then convert ,then change to float.